CSA Member HandbookAs a member of Full Harvest Farm, LLC’s Community Supported Agriculture (CSA) family, we want you to

 Terry writes the newsletter, and likes to include recipes and stories from CSA members.
-Last year, her request for kale recipes resulted in 10, delicious ones copied from a member’s magazine.
+One year, her request for kale recipes resulted in 10, delicious ones copied from a member’s magazine.
 Other members are creative cooks who develop recipes on their own and generously share them with us.
 Parents often tell stories about how their children now eat vegetables they’d never touch before—we really love those!
 Sometimes, we even get pictures, like the little tyke in his carseat with a half-eaten pear in each hand!
 With your permission, we add these items to our newsletter.

 We’ve found that arranging for a friend to use your box when you can’t makes a nice gift and lets someone else experience fresh, organic vegetables for themselves.
 Please give your substitute specific instructions on the size of box they should pick up, where it’s located at the site, where to look on the signin sheet to double-check the size, and where to initial, as well as the name and phone number of your site manager.
 Also, please email your site manager with the name of your substitute, the date(s) they’ll be picking up your box, and the substitute’s phone number.
 This way, if there’s a box mixup, the site manager has a name and phone number to use for verification.
 The name and phone number is kept private.